Functional Nutrition for Perimenopause

 I became a Registered Dietitian because I believed healthcare could go deeper - beyond 15-minute appointments and symptom management, to the root causes of why people feel the way they do.
 Functional nutrition was always the goal.

-Then I watched my peers — sharp, vibrant women in their 40s — start struggling in ways they couldn't explain.
+Then I watched my peers, sharp, vibrant women in their 40s and 50s, start struggling in ways they couldn't explain.
 I added a Certified Menopause Coaching specialty because I saw exactly where functional nutrition could make the biggest difference.

 Because this care should be accessible to every woman who needs it, I accept most major insurance plans across Arizona, California, Colorado, Connecticut, Massachusetts, Michigan, New Jersey, New York, Texas, and Virginia.